 COVID-19 HAS PUT AN END TO LARGE PUBLIC GATHERINGS.
-BUT BY RECONFIGURING PUBLIC SPACE, WE CAN ENSURE THAT AT LEAST PART OF THE SHOW CAN GO ON.
+BUT BY RECONFIGURING PUBLIC SPACE, WE CAN ENSURE THAT THE SHOW CAN GO ON.

 AN INITIATIVE TO RE-IGNITE LIVE ENTERTAINMENT DURING COVID-19